bigudao/zCube/README.md

 Overall, this code define a Solana program for managing user profiles, zcube listings, and bookings on the blockchain.
 The Anchor framework is used to simplify the development of Solana programs by providing higher-level abstractions.

-## This Logic can be used in all existing hotel booking application as a plugin to facilitate payments on chain instead of using other API and paying 1% Transaction Fee

 # Target Timelines